bgachara/notes/postgres.md

     - maintenance_Work_mem
 - Creating group roles and add members to it.

+## Tablespaces

+ - determine physical data layout.
+ - virtually a directory in a file system
+ - can distribute data across tablespaces per access i.e archive or active data.
+ - can be used by more than one database and DB can store across TSs.
+ - each db has a default tablespace.

+## Files and Forks

+ - All information related with a relation is stored in several different forks, each containing data of a particular type.
+ - (oid) numeric filename id of a fork file.

+## Pages

+ - all files are logically split into pages which represent the minimum amount of data that can be read or written.
+ - usually 8KB.
+ - only configurable on build time...upto 32KB.

+## TOAST

+ - The Oversized Attributes Storage Technique.
+ - fit long rows into pages.
+ - plain, extended, external, main.

+## Processes and Memory

+ - Postmaster...spawner of processes.
+ - startup, autovacuum, checkpointer, wal writer, writer, wal sender, wal receiver, stats collector
+ - clients and connection management...postmaster.

 ## Database Creation

 - Postgres uses a client/server model.